By: William C. “Bubba” Head, Marietta Georgia DUI Attorney

-Super Lawyer Partner Larry Kohn, DUI attorney Marietta GA, has spent nearly two decades handling felony or misdemeanor DUI cases in Cobb County Superior Court and Cobb County State Court,
+Super Lawyer Partner Larry Kohn, DUI attorney in Marietta GA, has spent nearly two decades handling felony or misdemeanor DUI cases in Cobb County Superior Court and Cobb County State Court.

 For most court dates our DUI attorneys can attend in your place.
 That means that you do not have to appear in court, since we act in your place.
 On your first court date, which is called the arraignment, unless your criminal defense attorney tells you to be at the DUI arraignment.

 Over 90% of all Marietta GA traffic tickets appearing at Marietta traffic court are written by Marietta police.
-All Georgia DUI arrests originate as a traffic ticket.
-The other 10% of arrests are Marietta traffic citations written by members of the Georgia State Patrol, or GSP.
+All Georgia DUI arrests originate as traffic tickets.
+The other 10% of arrests are Marietta traffic citations written by members of the Georgia State Patrol or GSP.

 Georgia is one of several states (mostly in the Southern States) that have local, inferior courts that process their own traffic tickets.
-The local municipality also operates its own police force, and pays their own police officers who can investigate crimes that occur in Marietta, GA.
+The local municipality also operates its own police force and pays its own police officers who can investigate crimes that occur in Marietta, GA.
 These officers also issue traffic tickets.
 The crimes that Marietta police investigate include felonies, misdemeanors, and local ordinance violations.